 Weekends don’t usually hold the hustle and bustle that weekdays do, so you might consider scheduling your catch-up time before brunch on a Saturday morning or during a Sunday evening study break.

-If you decide to go this route or you have a little more time on your hands than usual, you might decide to Skype, FaceTime or do Google Hangouts.
+If you decide to go this route or you have a little more time on your hands than usual, you might decide to Zoom or FaceTime.
 Even if it’s through a screen, it’s comforting to see the people you love and know that they’re doing well.

 Plus, sitting down and making time for a video chat is a significant gesture.
 It shows that you care.
 Some students even use Snapchat to this effect!
 After all, a quick snap can be a fun, quirky way to check up on your family.